emagiz/emdocs/mds/howto/relnotes-emagizmendix-V8.md

 Last update on March 6th, 2020

-## Positoning of the eMagiz Connector for Mendix 8 package
+## Positioning of the eMagiz Connector for Mendix 8 package

 This packages has been created to support clients that are moving towards Mendix 8 in their environment.
 The latest version of eMagiz ha bee upgraded to use AMQP queues, which effectively means that direct connections from Mendix to onramp and offramp queues can be made.
 This has a positive effect as less effort is required in Mendix to interact with eMagiz and there is an easier management of the environment as only the infra flows need to be deployed (no exit and entry flows managed in Mendix).